loglib/loglib/packages/tracker/readme.md

 ### Other Frameworks

-- On other frameworks, you can use the `record` method to initialize the tracker.
+- On other frameworks, you can use the `record` method to initialize the
 - The record method should be called on mount of the app.
 - And you should pass the env to the record method.
 Here is a simple example:
 ```js